2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### LND Seed Backup

-The LND seed backup is useful to recover funds from your LND wallet in case of a corruption of your Server.
+The LND seed backup is useful for recovering funds from your LND wallet in case of server corruption.
 As the Lightning node is a Hot-wallet, you can find the confidential seed information on this page.

 LND documents the recovery process.
 See https://github.com/lightningnetwork/lnd/blob/master/docs/recovery.md for documentation.